Published on December 17th, 2014 | by Seth Campbell1

 3) Mary had relatives (Elizabeth) in “the hill country of Judea” (Luke 1:39-40).
 Bethlehem sits in the center of this area.
 If Mary and Joseph had failed to find shelter in Bethlehem, which seems unlikely, why wouldn’t they have traveled a few extra miles to Zechariah and Elizabeth?

-4) There’s also an assumption reinforced by pageants every year that Jesus was born the same night the family arrived in Bethlehem.
+4) There’s also an assumption reinforced by pageants and movies that Jesus was born the same night the family arrived in Bethlehem.
 However, Luke 2:6, particularly in the KJV, indicates that some days passed between their arrival and Jesus’ birth. “[W]hile they were there, the days were accomplished that she should be delivered” (emphasis added).
 The text allows for enough time to pass for Joseph to make arrangements, though the village was very crowded, as opposed to hurriedly rushing into a cave.